Roast beef sandwich: French dip

 The French dip sandwich is a hot sandwich consisting of thinly sliced roast beef (or, sometimes, other meats) on a "French roll" or baguette.
 It is usually served au jus, that is, with beef juice from the cooking process.
 Beef broth or beef consommé is sometimes substituted.
 Despite the name, this American specialty is almost completely unknown in France, the name seeming to refer to the style of bread rather than an alleged French origin.

 Pastrami on rye

 The pastrami on rye is a classic sandwich made famous in the Jewish kosher delicatessens of New York City.
-First created in 1888 by Sussman Volk, who served it at his deli on Delancey Street in New York City.
-It became a favorite at other delis, served on rye bread and topped with spicy brown mustard.
-Delis in New York City, like Katz's Delicatessen, have become known for their Pastrami on rye sandwiches.
+First created in 1888 by Sussman Volk, who served it at his deli on Delancey Street in New York City, it became a favorite at other delis, served on rye bread and topped with spicy brown mustard.
+Delis in New York City such as Katz's Delicatessen have become known for their pastrami on rye sandwiches.